gc-ed/Junior-Hacker-Test-VPN/game_design.md

 **Estimated duration** (*visible only to the designer, never to the player*):

-15 minutes
+5 minutes

 **Learning outcomes** (*visible only to the designer, never to the player*):

-Player learns to orient in the Linux file system and copy files using SSH.
+Player learns to orient in the Linux file system, find a hidden file and copy it using SSH.

 **Notes for adaptivity** (*visible only to the designer, never to the player*):